dellytools/delly/README.md

 ## Somatic SV calling

-Somatic SV calling is available for short- (subcommand: call) and long-reads (subcommand: lr)
+Somatic SV calling is available for short-reads (subcommand: sr) and long-reads (subcommand: lr).

 * At least one tumor sample and a matched control sample are required for SV discovery

-`delly [call|lr] -o t1.bcf -g hg38.fa tumor1.bam control1.bam`
+`delly [sr|lr] -o t1.bcf -g hg38.fa tumor1.bam control1.bam`

 * Somatic filtering requires a tab-delimited sample description file where the first column is the sample id (as in the VCF/BCF file) and the second column is either tumor or control.